 1. Most States Require Continuing Education

-While there’s no standard for continuing education, don’t expect to hang up your reading glasses after you get your licesnse.
+While there’s no standard for continuing education, don’t expect to hang up your reading glasses after you get your license.
 Most states have requirements for all real estate agents and any brokers who hope to maintain their license.

-There are lots of online courses if you find that your workload doesn’t leave time for you go to a classroom.
+There are lots of online courses if you find that your workload doesn’t leave time for you to go to a classroom.
 Taking night classes or online courses helps to work around the tight schedule that agents and brokers have in those first crucial years.

 Check out the National Association of Realtors website for a list of continuing education courses offered in each state.
 These courses get offered in a variety of ways and ensure that you’re on top of your requirements as you grow your business.

-Online standalone courses can be as cheap as $15 a piece.
+Online standalone courses can be as cheap as $15 apiece.
 While one course won’t give you everything you need to become the perfect agent, you’ll be alerted to best practices and updates relevant to your work.

 2. Courses For New Designations